 Placenta is especially ideal for those who have a C/S birth as the capsules can aid your internal healing and may help with some of the side effects of surgery.

 note: You will need your midwife to follow our guide lines regarding times and storage.
-Your partner may take it back to your room fridge while you are in recovery.
+Your partner may take your placenta back to your room fridge or cooler while you are in recovery.

 When birthing at home Under the Birch Tree's service is even easier.
 Once labour begins send a text if possible.
 Once your placenta is birthed have it placed directly into the storage bags and container and into the fridge.
 You are then free to text when you are ready for collection with in 24 hrs of the birth.

 When birthing at a Public Hospital it is important to remember to keep your placenta with you in your room fridge or in your back up cooler bag with plenty of ice.
 Check the dial is turned to the coldest setting if using a fridge.
 Please note that issues sometimes arrise and you may not be able to use the fridge, you must have a back up cooler bag ready and ask for ice.
 Having ice supplied to you can also be an issue and your partner may need to have someone bring you ice and take the placenta home to a fridge.
 If you birth at night your placenta will be collected first thing in the morning.